MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties-auto/devenv-closingdates-property.md

 # ClosingDates Property
 > **Version**: _Available from runtime version 1.0._

 Sets a value that determines whether users can enter a closing date in this field.
-The default value is No.
+The default value is False.

 ## Applies to
 -   Field